Using a repeatable SEO strategy is the only way to achieve consistent results.

 It’s crazy how much traffic you actually miss out on when you don’t use them.

-For example, we added the year “2020” to a client’s page and now 3 of their most popular queries have the year attached to it.
+For example, we added the year “2023” to a client’s page, and now 3 of their most popular queries have the year attached to them.

 Although we would still be getting traffic from the primary phrase, we would have missed out on 1,000 new organic search visitors.